TanmayAmbadkar/deeplense-tests/Test 1/README.md

 ![vort_roc](assets/vort_roc.png)

-All code is present in the jupyter notebook
+All code is present in the jupyter notebook.
+The model weights are stored in "classification.model".
+It will help reproduce the results.